flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-18-10-02-qq/index.md

     _key: card-1-229d03ed-0fe2-47ab-b6ee-c7ff65d4196d
   - order: 1
     body: >-
-      > ‘Many people are still strongly against the idea of retailers opening their doors on Thanksgiving.
-Since Thanksgiving is all about family, a majority of people believe stores should be closed on the day.’
+      > "Many people are still strongly against the idea of retailers opening their doors on Thanksgiving.
+Since Thanksgiving is all about family, a majority of people believe stores should be closed on the day."

       Phillip Dengler, BestBlackFriday.com - a website that tracks Black Friday sales.
 According to their survey, a record number of 60 retailers have